grssmnn/ha-flexispot-standing-desk/README.md

 The desk controller has two RJ45 ports, one is used by the default remote of the table and the other one is unused.
 Both can be used to control the desk.

 ## Usage and installation
 I took an ESP32 and an old ethernet cable, cut it and soldered dupont wires with a female end to the Pins 4, 5, 6, 7 and 8.
-Pins 7 and 8 go to VIN and GND, connect 4 to `D18` of your ESP32, RX and TX to RX2/TX2.
+On the pin assignment table below you can have a look which ports to use on the ESP32.

 Installation of Micropython on ESP32 is explained on this site: http://docs.micropython.org/en/latest/esp32/tutorial/intro.html#esp32-intro